chenjjsx/KOA/README.md

-# Knee Osteoarthritis Pain Assessment Method
+# Objective Assessment of Knee Osteoarthritis Pain Grades Using Multi-Modal Data Dominated by Thermal Images

 ## Introduction